-Every now and then there is an innovation that flies in the face of what’s known or accepted in an industry.
-That breaks the rules or shakes things up in such a way that those in that industry don't think the same way any more.
+Every now and then there is an innovation that flies in the face of what’s known or accepted in the industry.
+That breaks the rules or shakes things up in such a way that those in that industry don't think the same way anymore.

 Aerospace is an industry that walks the tightrope between innovation and the status quo quite expertly because safety is such a massive issue.
 Anything too crazy puts lives at risk.
 Too safe and the industry stagnates or falls foul of changing government regulation.

 Both the Concorde and the Airbus A380 smashed boundaries by being the fastest and largest commercial aircraft respectively.

 Boom and Aerion are attempting to reignite commercial supersonic flight as a viable enterprise with low boom aircraft and super-efficient engines which would allow them to fly at supersonic speeds over populated areas.
 This would dramatically broaden the application of supersonic aircraft all over the world and find success where Concorde failed.

 With airlines like Japan Airlines and Virgin Group already signed up to buy 30 of Boom’s Overture aircraft, there’s a good chance they’ll succeed.